Wynn Palace: Interior design and artwork

-Future Developments
+Future developments

-Announced on 10 July 2019 by Wynn Resorts, Wynn Palace will be undergoing an over $2 billion expansion.
+Announced on 10 July 2019 by Wynn Resorts, Wynn Palace was to undergo an over $2 billion expansion.
 The expansion, to be completed in two phases, will primarily be focusing on non-gaming assets such as a theater and sculpture gardens.
 Two hotel towers housing approximately 1,300 rooms are also part of the expansion plans.

 Phase 1 of the expansion will see the addition of an all-new 650-room hotel tower, an immersive theater, a food pavilion, art sculpture gardens, and a glass and steel structure in the shape of a water lily named The Crystal Pavilion.
-Construction is expected to begin in late 2021 and completed by 2024 on the southern portion of Wynn Palace's land concession.
+Construction was expected to begin in late 2021 and be completed by 2024 on the southern portion of Wynn Palace's land concession.
 In September 2020, the vice-chairman and COO of Wynn Macau Limited announced that the design phase has been completed.

 Phase 2 of the expansion will see the addition of another hotel tower housing 650 rooms.
 Details for this phase have yet to be confirmed.